helinus/ForgeEssentialsWikiFork/Snooper-Info.md

 * Worldborder information (Only center and radius) *(send_WorldBorder)
 * Players online (count)
 * TPS for all dimentions specified in config

+### Players online (type = 0x01)
+* An array of players online.

+### Player info (type = 0x05, extra data = username)
+* Gamemode
+* Capabilities (allowFly, edit, isFly & noDamage)
+* Armor value
+* XP (lvl & bar)
+* Current group
+* Health
+* foodStats (saturation & fool)
+* ping
+* Money
+* Current position (default point formatting, see below)

+### Player armor info (type = 0x06, extra data = username)
+* Array of 4 armor slots (default stack formatting, see below)

+### Player inventory info (type = 0x06, extra data = username)
+* Boolean Enchantments, If this is true, the enchantments where send along.
+This gets only false if the text to send was too long (> 2000 characters).
+* Array of all used inventory slots (default stack formatting, see below)

+### Stack format:
+This is the format used to send info about itemstacks.
+To reduce bandwidth usage and to fit as much data in 1 go as possible, the amount of data send is minimal.
+You will always get:
+* Item ID
+* Item name (the nice one, like "Diamond Chestplate")

+Optional data:
+* Enchantments, Only if it was requested.
+* Damage value, If not 0.
+* Stacksize, if > 1.
+* Actual item-name (if item was re-named using anvil) ("tile." and "item." are removed)